10 Best Privacy Screening Plants

 - Prepare the ground well - a hedge lives for decades; improve the whole planting strip with compost.

-- Space correctly — too close wastes plants, too far leaves gaps.
-Follow the spacing for your chosen plant.
+- Space correctly - too close wastes plants, too far leaves gaps.
+Our plant spacing calculator helps you work out how many plants your run needs.

 - Water through the first two summers - this is when hedges fail.
 Be diligent.